ODA Spending

 What is the current Swedish government's outlook on climate ODA?

-Focus on sustainable development within climate, the environment, and our oceans: Sweden’s ‘strategy for global development cooperation in the areas of environmental sustainability, sustainable climate, and oceans, and sustainable use of natural resources’ covers 2018-2022 (extended to 2024) and highlights three main goals:
+Focus on sustainable development within climate, the environment, and our oceans: Sweden’s Strategy for global development cooperation in the areas of environmental sustainability, sustainable climate, and oceans, and sustainable use of natural resources covers 2018-2022, and extended to 2024, and highlights three goals:

 The strategy is backed by a funding envelope of SEK6.5 billion ( US$740 million).

 Climate Change: Sweden sees climate change and the loss of biodiversity as one of the defining issues of our time.
-Functioning ecosystems, rich biodiversity and a stable climate are essential for all life on earth.
-Managing and protecting the earth’s resources is a prerequisite for poverty reduction and sustainable development.
-Environmentally sustainable development is linked to the democratic and economic development of societies.
-Exploitation of natural resources often leads to impairment of human life, health and safety.
+ODA in this sector acknowledges that functioning ecosystems, rich biodiversity and a stable climate are essential for all life on earth, and views managing and protecting the earth’s resources is a prerequisite for poverty reduction and sustainable development.
+Furthermore, the government posits that environmentally sustainable development is linked to the democratic and economic development of societies, while exploitation of natural resources often leads to impairment of human life, health and safety.

-Climate-health nexus: With regards to the emerging climate-health-nexus, it is a priority for Sweden’s government within the context of the 2030 agenda.
+Climate-health nexus: The emerging climate-health-nexus, it is a priority for Sweden’s government within the context of the 2030 agenda.
 In December 2020, the Swedish Riksdag (Parliament) approved a government bill with an overarching objective for the implementation of the 2030 Agenda.
 Sweden holds the view that the 2030 Agenda to achieve economically, socially, and environmentally sustainable development, including the climate-related SDGs, offers an opportunity to influence and help improve the health situation for people in Sweden and globally.

 Key Bodies